Government benefits and public assistance in Nevada from DWSS.

 - Early Head Start programs serve pregnant women and children birth to 3 and their families.

-Access both referrals and resources for seeking affordable and high quality child care services in Nevada from DHHS.
+- Access both referrals and resources for seeking affordable and high quality child care services in Nevada from DHHS.
 Also get information on the various aspects of quality child care.
 Note that these referral services are available to all Nevada families at no cost to them, regardless of income or background.

 Free federal and state income tax return preparation by volunteers is offered in Nevada from the Tax Counseling for the Elderly (TCE) as well as Volunteer Income Tax Assistance (VITA).
 Both services can provide free tax help for taxpayers who qualify for aid.

-IRS-trained and certified volunteers provide free basic federal and state of Nevada income tax return preparation to qualified individuals as part of the VITA Program.
+- IRS-trained and certified volunteers provide free basic federal and state of Nevada income tax return preparation to qualified individuals as part of the VITA Program.
 Not only can you get your tax return completed, but you can also learn about savings and tax credits such as Credit for the Elderly or the Disabled, Earned Income Tax Credit, as well as Child Tax Credit.

-The TCE Program helps seniors over 60, and can offer them free income tax preparation.
+- The TCE Program helps seniors over 60, and can offer them free income tax preparation.
 Specialists that are also trained by the IRS offer free tax help, advice, and filings.
 The volunteers do specialize in questions about retirement issues as well as pensions and other financial matters that are unique to seniors.

-Free public health care resources
+Free public health care resources in Nevada

-Some examples of the services provided may include dental care, doctor visits, prescriptions, eye exams and glasses and therapies, to name but a few.
+Health Care and Medical Bill Assistance Programs are offered by the Nevada Department of Health and Human Services, or DHHS with ACCESS Nevada also able to process applications.
+Some examples of the services provided may include dental care, doctor visits, prescriptions, eye exams and glasses, therapy and more to name but a few.
 Pricing may vary, and some of the medical care may have a minimal cost, and much of it is free to patients.
 More details are below, or find details on medical billing advocates to ensure cost effective care is given.

-Nevada Check Up, otherwise known as Children’s Health Insurance Program, can offer comprehensive, yet low-cost, public health care coverage to working poor and low income uninsured children who are not covered by government services such as Medicaid or private insurance.
+There are a few main government insurance programs in Nevada that are available for people living in/or near poverty.
+Of course the main one in Medicaid and this is a state/federal benefit.
+Another, for younger people, in Nevada Check Up, otherwise known as Children’s Health Insurance Program, can offer comprehensive, yet low-cost, public health care coverage to working poor and low income uninsured children who are not covered by government services such as Medicaid or private insurance.

 Clark County